Time line (basketball): Analogs in other sports

 In field lacrosse, a team has 20 seconds to get the ball across the midfield line any way it can, and then 10 seconds to get the ball into its opponents' goal box.
 To satisfy the latter limit it is not necessary that a player in possession of the ball enter the box; although that is the most common way of doing so, that count is ended if the ball simply touches the ground inside the box.
+Violations of this rule are referred to as "failure to advance" (or more commonly simply "failure") and as in basketball once the ball is over the halfway line and a team has a touch in the restraining area it cannot be played by the offensive team in its own half.
 Officials typically use a timer for the 20-second count, as they may also at the same time be counting the four seconds a defensive player is allowed to stay in the goal crease with the ball, and count off the ten seconds manually.

+With the introduction of an 80-second shot clock for men's collegiate lacrosse in 2018, officials use the installed shot clocks instead of personal timers to denote the 20-second time and teams no longer must get a touch inside the opposition's restraining box.
+Instead, they can freely pass the ball for the first 20 seconds of the shot clock but it must be in the offensive half when the clock reaches 60 seconds, after which over-and-back applies.